 1. Take a surfing lesson

 Puerto Viejo is the most famous surfing area on Costa Rica’s Caribbean coast.
 Though the waves aren’t as challenging as they are on the Pacific Coast, it’s easier to learn here — and a lot cheaper too.
-Surf the Jungle offers two-hour beginner lessons for about 33,000.
-Their 7-day surf camp (which includes meals, accommodation, local tours, and yoga classes) is 1.3 million CRC per person.
+Surf the Jungle offers two-hour beginner group lessons for $60 USD and private lessons for $80 USD.
+Their 7-day surf camp (which includes surf coaching, all meals, accommodation, local tours, and yoga classes) is $2,500 USD per person.

 2. See endangered iguanas